systemcarl/weblog/articles/about-me.md

 Unless we find ways to address these concerns, our future will only become more
     contingent on these unreliable resources as our needs continue to grow.

-I don't believe that technology itself is ever the problem.
-I believe by embracing technology to help solve the problems we face surrounding
-    it
+Luckily, there have been software developers working to embrace technology
-we can continue to innovate without compromising our safety and security.
+    to help solve these problems without compromisong our safety and security.
 Federated systems are already making social platforms, like Mastodon, more
     autonomous and democratic;
 local-first architecture is now giving users more control over their data.